D-N/Linux-Notes/linux_command_line.md

 ```bash
 $ !18
 ```
-which will execute 18th command in history list (??)
+which will execute 18th command in history list.
+Note that new commands have larger number (i.e. if you had n commands in history, new command will have position n+1)

 Reboot, Sleep (Suspend), Shutdown Basics